Talent development and engagement

 • Leadership skills – we have defined clear leadership skills to support how we achieve objectives through behaviors that are aligned with our values.

 • Career growth – we consider an employee's career growth as a partnership between the employee and their manager.
-As their career progresses, we invite them to reflect on what career growth means and how it can be achieved.
+As their career progresses, we invite employees to reflect on what career growth means and how it can be achieved.
 Career growth can be achieved through development opportunities in their current role, through opportunities with other departments or even within the Power group.

-• Development plans – we develop development plans that benefit employees through ongoing learning to help them stay relevant in their field or gain knowledge to progress in their career.
+• Development plans – we elaborate development plans that benefit employees through ongoing learning to help them stay relevant in their field or gain knowledge to progress in their career.
 Development opportunities include professional training, mentorship, coaching, skills training, and academic training, to name a few.

 Our performance and career management program includes a formal annual performance review process for all eligible employees at the holding company level.